zeqianli/zeqianli.github.io/_pages/about.md

 ---

-I'm a second-year graduate student in [Seppe Kuehn's lab](https://www.kuehnlab.org/) at the University of Illinois at Urbana Champaign.
+I'm a graduate student in [Seppe Kuehn's lab](https://www.kuehnlab.org/) at the University of Chicago.

-I'm interested in studying biological systems using mathematical modeling and computational tools.
-Currently I am studying structures and functions of Yellowstone hot spring microbial communities.
-Prior to UIUC, I studied statistical physics and computational neuroscience.
+I'm interested in studying microbial communities using quantitative methods.
+Currently I'm studying the structures and functions of Yellowstone hot spring microbial communities, the prokaryote denitrification pathway, and closed ecosystems.
+Prior to Kuehn lab, I studied statistical physics and computational neuroscience.

 My name is pronounced like "Ze-Chian Li'